 Your prototype site has turned your information into valuable knowledge – you know what works where.
 Now it’s time to share this knowledge with those who can deliver your solutions.

 Armed with your guidelines and documentation, it’s time to create your ‘tender pack’ so that you can brief the best suppliers.
-Remove any room for interpretation – provide as much information as possible including visualised design concepts, graphic schedules, profile packages and architectural placement plans and elevations.
+Remove any room for interpretation – provide as much information as possible including visualized design concepts, graphic schedules, profile packages and architectural placement plans and elevations.

 The process of finding, qualifying and appointing suppliers can be time-consuming.
 Don’t underestimate the time needed to prequalify, brief, evaluate, shortlist, listen to presentations, visit sites, select, negotiate and finally appoint suppliers.